Establish Reporting Agreements

 The credit bureau repositories (Equifax, Experian, Innovis, TransUnion) also require a minimum number of active accounts (trade lines/customers/debtors) and monthly reporting, even if you are reporting through The Service Bureau or another processor/stacking service - see example.
 We have provided phone numbers and account minimums for each credit repository for your convenience (see below).

-Companies reporting trade lines must use an application which is up-to-date with all credit reporting laws and regulations and capable of accurately producing the Metro 2®* format such as Credit Manager.
+Companies reporting trade lines must use an application which is up-to-date with the Credit Reporting Resource Guide, meets all credit reporting laws and regulations and is capable of accurately producing the Metro 2®* format layout such as Credit Manager.